byt3bl33d3r/CrackMapExec/README.md

   Options for interacting with filesystems

-  --list [PATH]         List contents of a directory (defaults to top level directory) --download PATH       Download a file from the remote systems --upload SRC DST      Upload a file to the remote systems --delete PATH         Delete a remote file
+  --list [PATH]         List contents of a directory (defaults to top level directory) --download SRC DST    Download a file from the remote systems --upload SRC DST      Upload a file to the remote systems --delete PATH         Delete a remote file